shspage/simple-svg-physics-runner/README.md

 ![description](https://github.com/shspage/simple-svg-physics-runner/blob/master/image/description.gif)

 ### How to use
-* Hit "v" to load SVG code in clipboard.
+* Hit "v" to load SVG code from clipboard.
 (Chrome 66 or later)
   alternatively, drag and drop SVG file to load.

 * After loading, the objects filled with **black** stay on fixed position.
-  Other objeces move according to the law of physics, and draggable.
+  Other objects move according to the law of physics, and draggable.

 * It loads only paths (circle and polygon).
 Compound paths are not available.
   Also, **the curve other than the circle** becomes a polygonal line.